SigniFlow/SigniFlow-OpenAPI-WorkFlow-V2/docs/obtaining-credentials.md

 ## 🎟️ API Key

-All API Methods require a API Key, passed as Header: x-api-key
+All API Methods require an API Key, passed as Header: x-api-key

 ---